 |Tiger Cave||Cave||6.1 mi.
 North of Central San Pedro Columbia|

-If you'd like to see some beautiful tropical vegetation, consider visiting Belize Botanic Gardens, which is San Ignacio, in western Belize.
+If you'd like to see some beautiful tropical vegetation, you might want to visit Belize Botanic Gardens, which is San Ignacio, in western Belize.
 The Botanical Gardens feature a collection of both native and exotic plants that flourish in their environment.
 A walk through the saw dust trails allow guests to learn about these plants as well as conservation and sustainable living.

-The parks and gardens worth looking into are shown in the chart below.
+The parks and gardens worth looking into are shown below.

 |Belize Botanic Gardens||Botanical Garden||0.2 mi.
 Northwest of Central San Ignacio||Belize|